How great examples can create big problems

 ‘I want to feel valuable in my unique own way’, she responded.
 Suddenly her father she takes care of, comes to mind.
 ‘I know I am adding beauty to his life’ she said, ‘with him I feel valuable in my own way’.
 She laughed and said, ‘you know what, I need to give my daughter more space and let her be who she is’.
 And as she let that sink in, she finally said ‘now I can have love and warmth in my own way.’

 ‘Great’ examples and life experiences can be just as limiting as ‘bad’ life experiences.
 A great example of ‘love’ can trigger a constant dissatisfaction because you are lacking this ideal or are unable to create this yourself.
 When this happens with our partners or lovers it is easier to blame them for the dissatisfaction.
 As if they are the cause of our unhinged emotions.
 At the heart of our predictions of how our love life should be are the concepts you have in the back of your mind.
 Good or bad, seems to matter less than how these play out in your predictions.
 Because in the end, we are not responding to reality, but to our predictions of reality.

 Would you like 1 on 1 coaching to help you deal with your own undermining predictions?
 Is your relationship with your partner stressful because you have different expectations of each other.
 Do you have different ideas about how you raise your children?
 Go to the Life Coach page and apply for an appointment.
 The results are promising.
 Talk to you soon!

-Are you interested in a seminar that will teach you how to change unconscious predictions that undermine your relationships?
-Go to the Relation Emotion Therapy and Coaching page to learn more about the the latest about how you can improve your relationships!
+Are you interested in a seminar that will teach you how to change unconscious predictions that undermine relationships?
+Go to the Relation Emotion Therapy and Coaching (RETeC) page to learn more about the the latest neuroscience about how you can improve your relationships!

-Wassili can be booked as speaker about the above topics.
+Wassili can be booked as speaker about RETaC and the topics above.
 Go to the public speaker page.